 The religious Viatorians and the lay Viatorians of France, who remain legally distinct, deepen their spiritual life, their individual and community apostolic commitments, strengthen and extend the network of charity that unites them as collaborators in the mission.

-According to the status of the delegation, they “support each other in the same community to which they bring the complementarity of the different states of life for the implementation of the same charism” (Article 5).
-This means “Community” in the broad sense and not “living together under one roof.”
+According to the approved special regulation, they “support each other in the same community to which they bring the complementarity of different states of life for the implementation of the same charism” (Article 5).
+This means ‘Community’ in the broadest sense and not ‘living together under one roof.’